L0GYKAL/Python-crypto-Bot/README.md

 APIkeys protected by AES encryption

-And profit saved by stoploss and makeProfit
+And profit are saved by stoploss and makeProfit